fhivemind/plant-operator/pkg/README.md

     // object was updated
 }
 ```
+Refer to `pkg/utils/diff.go` for info.

 ### Alternative idea: Selective object comparator
 For non-transformative and selective approach to comparison, objects that contain fields with non-zero default values,
 or for granular comparison.
 Think: _selective, exact, close, or not really_.
 Example: Structure that contains a lot of fields, but we are interested in specific ones to avoid dynamic injection checks.

+Refer to `pkg/utils/map.go` for PoC rundown.

 Extends https://github.com/cisco-open/k8s-objectmatcher